Why Focus On Human Rights?

-“Virtually every UN body or specialized agency is involved to some degree in the protection of human rights,” states UN on its webpage for human rights.
+“Virtually every UN body or specialized agency is involved to some degree in the protection of human rights,” states the UN on its webpage for human rights.

 “Virtually every UN body or specialized agency is involved to some degree in the protection of human rights”

-Since human rights are integral and essential to achieve sustainable development, UN Sustainable Development Goals are aligned in a way to ensure that humans, across the globe, enjoy their rights and contribute to a better, more developed and sustainable world.
+Since human rights are integral and essential to achieve sustainable development, UN Sustainable Development Goals are aligned in a way to ensure that humans, across the globe, enjoy their rights and contribute to a better, more developed, and sustainable world.